gu-fan/riv.vim/README.rst

 Links
 ~~~~~

-With Riv, you can jumping with links.
+Links are highlighted in syntax and highlighted with `cursor highlighting`_.

-Links are highlighted in syntax and with `cursor highlighting`_.
+And you can jumping with links.

 * Actions: